zhaobaoping/test/BUMO_CTP_Standard.rst

 changeOwner
 ^^^^^^^^^^^^

-``changeOwner`` function is used to transfer the ownership of the contract tokens,whose default owner is the creation account, and only the token owner has this priviledge.
+``changeOwner`` function is used to transfer the ownership of the contract tokens, whose default owner is the creation account, and only the token owner has this priviledge.
 Its entry function is ``main``.